prabhujana/prabhujana.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a Ph.D candidate in Computer Science at College of Computing & Informatics, University of North Carolina - Charlotte, advised by Dr. Pu Wang
+I am a Ph.D candidate in Computer Science at College of Computing & Informatics, University of North Carolina - Charlotte, advised by Dr. Pu Wang.

-Prabhu Janakaraj received B.E degree in Electronics and Communication Engineering from Anna University, M.S. degree in computer networking from Wichita State University.
-During his M.S program he published his research work on spectrum availability in IEEE publication.
-Currenty, he is pursuing Ph.D. degree in Computer Science with University of Nor th Carolina at Charlotte under the guidance of Dr. Pu Wang.
-His current research interests include Network Architecture Design, Software Defined Networking, Wireless Virtualization an d Systems Integration.
+My research is focused on developing machine learning solutions for communication networks, particularly wireless multi-hop networks.
+I am also actively working on privacy enabled AI/ML solutions including federated learning, mmWave based user identification and system-in-loop emulator for large scale wireless multi-hop federated learning.
+In previous research projects, I worked on cognitive radio networks and developed applications for USRP-E310, USRP N210 and HackRF.

+Before starting my Ph.D, I obtained my Bachelors degree in Electronics and Communication Engineering from Anna University, Masters degree in Computer Networking from Wichita State University.